 Sites and Must Do’s:

 Classic Car Ride throughout the Havana proper.
 This was such an awesome way to see the city.
 Havana is huge, so its hard to see it all in three days.
 The classic convertible tour took us around Havana proper, the old forte of San Salvador, the Christ statue, El Morro Castle and Forte, Chinatown, the Botanical gardens and more.
-Many drivers will stop for you to take those epic pictures and even suggest places to visit during your trip.
+Many drivers will stop for you to take those photos and even suggest places to visit during your trip.

 Browse the Barrio del Arte in Old Havana.
 If you’re on the hunt for local art, paintings and custom souvenirs, be sure to stroll through the art zone.
 Leave yourself enough time so you’re not rushed as there are galleries littered throughout the area, many with artists live painting on site.
 I could have spent all day in this area- vibes were sweet and the people were just as warm.